 You may have heard the term "Montessori method" before.

-It represents a unique approach to education that emphasizes natural development and self-paced, hands-on learning.
+It represents a unique approach to education that emphasizes natural development and a self-paced, hands-on learning environment.

 From a young age, students in a Montessori classroom learn to use all five senses for discovery and work in a collaborative environment that celebrates a joyful attitude toward education.